cyrillebesson/cyrillebesson/README.md

 🌱 Ecology, Open-Source, Privacy & Crypto Enthusiast

-🤔 I’m looking for help to set Nxtcloud on an intel NUC / Ubuntu Server
+🤔 I’m looking for help to set Nextcloud on an intel NUC / Ubuntu Server

 🐦 You can contact me on Twitter ( @cyrillebesson )